ljm1400/cs326-final-Dalet/docs/milestone3.md

 DIVISION OF LABOR:
 - **Ben**
-  - Added CRUD functions for both collections of our MongoDB
+  - Wrote back-end functions for our MongoDB

 - **William**